w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 ## Introduction

 **Agentic AI systems** are autonomous software agents that can plan, reason, and execute complex multi-step tasks on behalf of users.
 These systems represent a new frontier in automation, capable of understanding natural language requests and breaking them down into actionable steps.
+For users with disabilities, these AI agents can serve as powerful assistive technologies, helping navigate digital environments and complete tasks that might otherwise be challenging.

 However, there's a fundamental challenge: while these AI agents excel at working with structured APIs, the vast majority of websites (70-80%) don't provide APIs for the functionality users actually need.
-This forces agents to fall back on brittle web scraping techniques that break whenever sites update their designs.
+This forces agents to fall back on brittle web scraping techniques that break whenever sites update their designs, particularly problematic for users who depend on consistent, reliable access to digital services.

-**The Problem Today:**
+### The Problem Today

-When a user asks an AI agent to "find contact information across my service providers," the agent faces a dilemma.
+When a user with cognitive disabilities asks an AI agent to "find contact information across my service providers," or when someone with motor impairments needs assistance navigating multiple websites, the agent faces a dilemma.
 For the 20-30% of sites with APIs, it can work reliably.
-For the remaining 70-80%, it must resort to fragile CSS selectors and HTML parsing that requires constant maintenance.
+For the remaining 70-80%, it must resort to fragile CSS selectors and HTML parsing that requires constant maintenance, causing unreliable experiences precisely when consistency matters most.

-**Our Proposal:**
+### Our Proposal

-This explainer proposes extending the [Well-known Destinations](well-known-destinations.md) approach to bridge this gap through **Semantic Web Tools**—standardized software components that enable reliable website navigation using semantic identifiers rather than fragile technical selectors.
+This explainer proposes extending the [Well-known Destinations](well-known-destinations.md) approach to bridge this gap through **Semantic Web Tools**, basically standardized software components that enable reliable website navigation using semantic identifiers rather than fragile technical selectors.
+This approach benefits both direct accessibility (helping users with disabilities navigate websites) and indirect accessibility (enabling AI assistive technologies to work reliably).

-**The Vision:**
 Instead of agents saying "find the element with class `.contact-info`", they would say "navigate to the 'contact' destination."
-This semantic approach works consistently across all compliant websites, creating a new middle ground between full API development and unreliable scraping.
+This semantic approach works consistently across all compliant websites, creating reliable digital experiences for users who depend on assistive technologies and AI agents for web navigation.

 ## Current State: The API Dependency Challenge